OpenTermsArchive/docs/content/guidelines/choosing-selectors.en.md

 ### “Good enough”

 Do not spend too much time trying to find the perfect selectors.
 Reviewers, in particular, will often have to conclude to “good enough” where their preference or the other authors are equally valid, since assumptions are made about the website DOM structure and how it may change in the future.
 It is more important to regularly review versions and react quickly to correct selectors than to find the perfect ones up front.

+### Use range selectors

+[Range selectors](../contributing-terms#range-selectors) enable to select content that starts in one block and ends in another block that are not in the same tree.
+While they are more complex than element selectors, it is preferable to use a range selector whose start and end abide by the guidelines above than to use a bad plain selector.

 ## Examples